Notre Dame College, Dhaka: Notre Dame Science Club

-Notre Dame Science Club also known as NDSC, is the oldest science club in the country.
+Notre Dame Science Club, also known as NDSC, is the oldest science club in the country.
 It was established on 18 September 1955 by the ex-principal of the college Father Richard William Timm, CSC.
 It celebrated its Golden Jubilee in 2005.

 Notre Dame Nature Study Club

-Notre Dame Nature Study Club also known as NDNSC, is the first nature club in the country.
-It was established on 29 August 1984 by Mizanur Rahman Bhuiyan, former lecturer of Notre Dame College and also the founder and chairman of Nature Study Society of Bangladesh.
+Notre Dame Nature Study Club, also known as NDNSC, is the first nature club in the country.
+It was established on 29 August 1984 by Mizanur Rahman Bhuiyan, former lecturer of Notre Dame College, and the founder and chairman of the Nature Study Society of Bangladesh.

 Juba Red Crescent Club, Notre Dame College

-International Red Cross Red Crescent Society has been working in the world everywhere through volunteering since its opening.
+International Red Cross Red Crescent Society has been working in the world through volunteering since its opening.

 Notre Dame Rotaract Club

-Notre Dame Rotaract Club (NDRC) is the first Rotaract club in the college level of Bangladesh.
+Notre Dame Rotaract Club (NDRC) is the first Rotaract club at the college level in Bangladesh.
 The club was founded in 1990.

 Notre Dame Abritti Dal

-The first college-level recitation organization in the subcontinent, Notre Dame Abritti Dal, was founded on 18 August 1992, under the leadership of Mrs. Marlin Clara Penheiro, Head of the Bengali Department and assistant professor of Notre Dame College.
+The first college-level recitation organization in the subcontinent, Notre Dame Abritti Dal, was founded on 18 August 1992, under the leadership of Marlin Clara Penheiro, head of the Bengali Department and assistant professor of Notre Dame College.
 The club, with the motto "বাক্শিল্পকে সমৃদ্ধ কর" meaning "Enrich the art of speech," has been representing Notre Dame College and promoting art and culture for more than 30 years.

 Notre Dame International Peace and Harmony Club

-Notre Dame International Peace and Harmony Club (NDIPHC) is one of the oldest International relations clubs in the country and the first International Relations Club at high school/college level.
-It was established on 20 February 1993 as Notre Dame International Understanding and Relations Club.
+Notre Dame International Peace and Harmony Club (NDIPHC) is one of the oldest international relations clubs in the country and the first international relations club at high school/college level.
+It was established on 20 February 1993 as Notrthe e Dame International Understanding and Relations Club.

-It also works along with International communities like American Center Dhaka, British Council, etc. This club arranged the first ever Mock Model UN in Notre Dame College and also arranged the first Model UN of Notre Dame College titled Notre Dame College Model United Nations in 2017.
-The Second Session of NDCMUN took place from 11 to 13 January 2018 with more than 500 participants, making it one of the largest Model UNs in the country.
+It also works along with international communities like the American Center Dhaka, Britthe ish Council, etc. This club arranged the first-ever Mock Model UN in Notre Dame College and also arranged the first Model UN of Notre Dame College, titled Notre Dame College Model United Nations in 2017.
+The second son of NDCMUN took place from 11 to 13 January 2018 with more than 500 participants, making it one of the largest Model UNs in the country.

 Notre Dame Writer's Club

 This club was founded on 29 July 2001.
 The motto of this club is 'অক্ষরে আঁকি সৃষ্টির সৌন্দর্য' or 'Depicting the beauty of creation in letters'.
 Dr. Mizanur Rahman is the current moderator of this club.
-This club arranges workshops on creative writing, book publishing, and journalism.
+It arranges workshops on creative writing, book publishing, and journalism.
 Story writing, handwriting, and quiz competitions are arranged regularly as well.
-Members of this club usually edit 'Dhak-Dhol Chit-Chat', the quarterly publication of Notre Dame College, Dhaka.
+Members of this club usually edit 'Dhak-Dhol Chit-Chat,' the quarterly publication of Notre Dame College, Dhaka.